KyoukanPT/secrets-app/README.md

 <hr>

 <h3>How to use the App?</h3>
+- After all the above steps, go to <a href="http://localhost:3000/">Localhost</a>.

+<h5>Instructions:</h5>
 - The user should be first redirected to <strong>views/home.ejs</strong>.<br>
 - If the user is already registered, you should redirect the user to <strong>views/login.ejs</strong> where the credentials should be used to login.<br>
 - In case the user didn't register yet, you should redirect the user to <strong>views/register.ejs</strong>.<br>
 - After a successful register/login, the users should be redirected to <strong>views/secrets.ejs</strong> to be able to submit their own secret.<br>
 - If anyone wants to check which secrets have been submitted, without needing to register/login, they should be redirected to <strong>views/secrets.ejs</strong>.<br>
-<h4>Note: Only 1 secret can be submitted per user.
+<h6>Note: Only 1 secret can be submitted per user.
 If you submit another secret, the previous one will be deleted.</h4>

 <hr>

 <h3>Browser</h3>
-- After all the above steps, go to <a href="http://localhost:3000/">Localhost</a>.
+-